 If the snow is still white, it has probably received no sand or salt, and has been trafficked by fewer than 30 cars.

-After a while it begins to look like the mess shown here, which is called chocolate mousse or brown sugar, or just “Car Snot”.
+After a while it begins to look like a slightly brown mess, which is called chocolate mousse or brown sugar, or just “Car Snot”.

 This stuff is difficult to traverse, as it is one constant series of wheel diversions set on a slippery base layer.
 Snow, once worked to this degree has lost much of its angularity and now provides very little traction.
 This, combined with the fact that it usually tends to be on top of some rather slippery ice means that any wheel diversion started by the ruts will be accentuated by the underlying ice.
 Studs may help, but often they simply pack full of this stuff and you end up slipping around quite a bit.